adimail/ioit-acm-techsig/index.md

 1. Explore the website to discover our resources and community initiatives.
 2. Check out our [Contribution Guide](#contributing) to learn how you can help improve and expand this project.

 This website is a theme for generating static websites with [Jekyll].
-You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
+You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.
+Jekyll builds your site by converting all files that have front matter to HTML.

 > Just the Docs is &copy; 2017-{{ "now" | date: "%Y" }} by [Patrick Marsceill](https://patrickmarsceill.com).